FranzZemen/re/ts-src/LetsGetStarted.md

 If you'rulesEngine storing and manipulating rules in another language, make sure to honor the internal double quotes, even if you need to escape them!

-Moreover, the Rules Engine accepts the common whitespace codes including the space, the tab, the newline and the carriage return, in any quantity.
+Moreover, the RulesEngine Engine accepts the common whitespace codes including the space, the tab, the newline and the carriage return, in any quantity.
 Where there is a limitation, the documentation will make that clear.

 For example, leveraging the multi-line quote in Typescript the rule can be written as: